Skip to main content

 For business leaders, navigating this environment requires more than technical expertise.
 It calls for cross-functional collaboration, proactive risk management, and a clear understanding of how cybersecurity and privacy intersect with brand integrity, operational resilience, and long-term growth.
 In an article for Crain’s Chicago Business, LP’s Corporate Partner, Katie Nadro, shares five ways to keep up with evolving regulations:

-1. Vendor Risk Management: Audit vendor contracts for liability, insurance, and data protection compliance.
+1. Vendor Risk Management: Audit vendor contracts for liability limits, insurance coverage, and data protection compliance.

-2. Cross-Functional Collaboration: Align IT, legal, and privacy teams to ensure policies meet legal standards without stifling innovation.
+2. Cross-Functional Collaboration: Align IT, legal, and business teams to ensure policies meet legal standards without stifling innovation.

 3. AI Governance: Stay ahead of 2026 laws in states like California, Colorado, and Illinois regulating AI use and transparency.